Maldives Atolls Guide — Every Atoll Compared

 Transfer type is often the first decision.
 North Malé Atoll and South Malé Atoll are reachable by speedboat in under an hour, keeping costs low and avoiding weather-dependent seaplane schedules.
 Baa Atoll, Noonu, and Raa require seaplane transfers — scenic but pricier and limited to daylight hours.
 South Ari Atoll and the deep-south atolls (Laamu, Gaafu, Addu) use seaplanes or domestic flights, offering the most remote and uncrowded experiences.

 Use the quick-reference below as a starting point: Closest to Malé?
 North or South Malé.
 Best marine life?
 Baa for manta rays, South Ari for whale sharks.
 Ultimate seclusion?
 Noonu or the deep-south atolls.
 For detailed trip logistics, see our trip planning guide, and for reef-specific advice, explore the snorkeling guide.
+Prefer to see the whole chain at once?
+View the full Maldives map →

 The gateway atoll — closest to Malé with the widest range of resorts from budget to ultra-luxury.

-- Closest to airport
+Full North Malé guide →- Closest to airport

-- Manta Point diving
+- Banana Reef & Manta Point diving

 - Widest resort range